anderseline/senatetrades.io/about.md

 # Welcome to SenateTrades! #

 <b>SenateTrades</b> is a free service that tracks the equity trading activity of US senators and sends automated alerts whenever a particularly interesting trade occurs.
+Created by <a href="https://www.linkedin.com/in/anders-seline/">Anders Seline</a> while studying at Lehigh University.

 # Frequently Visited #